 The wind is essential to sailing.
-A sailboat will not move forward without wind, so every sailor knows that wind can become their best friend.
+A sailboat will not move forward without wind, so every sailor knows that wind can become their best friend or their greatest enemy.

 If the ancient ships had no wind, they could not move forward unless they rowed or got towed somehow.
 Wind for the ancient vessels was significant, or they would remain in what was known as becalmed or without wind.